 What is Clawback?

 What happens when a person promises to perform and then fails to deliver on their promises?
-Or what happens when it is found that a performance report was flawed?
+Or what happens when it is found that a performance report is flawed?
 In some situations like that, clawback provisions, as stated in a signed contract, come into play.

 Clawback is a provision under which money that’s already been paid out must be returned to the employer or the firm.
 This is a special contractual clause, used mostly in financial firms, for money paid for services to be returned under special circumstances or events as stated in the contract.
 Clawbacks involve a penalty, making them different from simple repayments or refunds.